matn7/Google-Platform-Notes/gcp/StorageOnTheCloud.md

 Transactions and support for tabular data are important.
 Ideally, the database would support common query tools.
 What databases would you recommend the product manager consider?**

-- Bigtable and Spanner
+- Bigtable and Spanner.
-- :white_check_mark: **Cloud SQL and Spanner**
+- :white_check_mark: **Cloud SQL and Spanner.**
-- BigQuery and Spanner
+- BigQuery and Spanner.
-- Cloud SQL and Bigtable
+- Cloud SQL and Bigtable.

 ```
 Both Cloud SQL and Spanner are relational databases and are well suited for transaction-processing applications.